HackYourFuture/study/node-js/jwt-tokens.md

 # JSON Web Token (JWT)
 ## What is JWT
-The following video provides a great explanation on what is s JWT and how it looks like.
+The following video provides a great explanation on what JWT is and what it looks like.

 {% hyf-youtube src="https://www.youtube.com/watch?v=7Q17ubqLfaM" %}

 JSON web tokens have few advantages:

-1. There is no need to create or access session database to convert session ID to user information.
+1. There is no need to create or access a session database to convert session ID to user information.
 2. The token can be verified by many different applications independently.
 Without talking to each other or accessing a central token database.
 3. The token signed and verified by using industry standard encryption algorithms.
 Those algorithms are keeping the token safe from unwanted modifications.

 ## Examples
-The signing and verifying of JWT is a very complicated process to implement yourself.
+The signing and verifying of JWT is very complicated to implement yourself.
 This is why in the following examples, we use the popular [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) npm package to create JWT for us.

 ```shell
 npm i jsonwebtoken